qais-yousef/myci/README.md

 ### Create First Admin User

 You can just use the admin user.
-But it is recommended to create your own unprivileged user account.
+But it is recommended to create your own user account.

 ### Instance Configuration